mohammedterry/emoji-vectors/README.md

 # emoji-vectors
-Using keywords used to tag emojis on the internet (i.e. from emojipedia) as well as other sites (i.e. sexual meanings for emojis, etc) and then adding commonly colloquated words into the mix (i.e. using a twitter dataset) i managed to create vectors to represent each emoji
+Using keywords used to tag emojis on the internet (i.e. from emojipedia) as well as other sites (i.e. sentiment values for emojis, sexual connotations for emojis, etc) and then adding commonly colloquated words into the mix (i.e. using a twitter dataset) i managed to create vectors to represent each emoji